Introducing: Searching, Using and Sharing.

 Embedding video in Blackboard

-While you may have found Blackboard’s ‘Mashup’ tool useful for Yuja (the University’s video service) and YouTube, it can be a bit more fiddly to embed other video tools.
+While you may have found Blackboard’s ‘Mashup’ tool useful for Panopto (the University’s video service) and YouTube, it can be a bit more fiddly to embed other video tools.
 This video shows you how to use embed codes that bob and other licensed services use.

 Finding relevant material